Athospd/forkliftr/README.md

 # forkliftr
-R Package to stack tabular files.
+R Package to stack a set of flat file datas with potentially different pattern between them.